-The Entitlement Storage Fee for the Goulburn and Murray systems will reduce on average in nominal terms.
+The Entitlement Storage Fee for the Goulburn and Murray systems will increase on average 2% in nominal terms.
 These system prices are for water-user water shares and are the weighted average of their component basin prices.

 Gravity Irrigation Districts